smallkinejobs/smallkinejobs.github.io/index.md

 ### M3 Deployment
 This launch of the app was slightly more successful, but it still had it's problems.
 The users that were asked to use the app were from the university, some were graduate students and others were graduates.
 Feedback was obtained via email and messenger.
 Users were able to leave a testimony and sign up, but due to a bug, there were no jobs posted and therefore no jobs were applied.
 In hindsight if we actually posted jobs to apply for in the beginning, as well as putting a "create job" button.
 Unfortunately we only used created profiles with jobs in them to do the initial testing.
 The overall attitude towards the potential of the job is the same.
 This would allow people to find help fairly quickly, but as well as allowing people to find a quick way to get cash without having to go through the lengthy process for a regular job.

+## Future Development
+*Connect UH Login
+*Put in a payment system, online payment method
+*Have the ability to post a profile picture
+*When someone wants to apply for a job when they apply allow them to see a better description

 ## Developers Guide
 First [Install Meteor](https://www.meteor.com/install)